November 7, 2016

 When they entered his apartment, says Abby, Drill-Mellum already had what she believed at the time to be two shots of alcohol poured and sitting on the kitchen counter.
 Abbey says she doesn’t recall whether she drank the shot Drill-Mellum offered or not; but, she says, “the next thing I remember is – I was in his bedroom – and he was very violently ripping my clothes off.”

 What happened after Abby says Daniel Drill-Mellum brutally attacked her, and how did he nearly get away with it?
-Tune in to Monday’s Dr.Phil to hear the rest of this college rape survivor’s story of courage and perseverance.
+Tune in to Tuesday’s Dr.Phil to hear the rest of this college rape survivor’s story of courage and perseverance.